-Nepal has to send emergency response teams equipped with medical equipment to contain the possible outbreak of coronavirus.
+Nepal has requested India to send emergency response teams equipped with medical equipment to contain the possible outbreak of coronavirus.
 India is also rushing face masks, gloves, hand sanitizers and testing kits to the Himalayan country.

 Nepal’s foreign secretary Shanker Das Bairagi met Indian envoy to Nepal Vinay Mohan Kwatra Wednesday to list out Nepal’s immediate requirements.
 The two also discussed the possibility of shutting down the 1800-kilometer long Indo-Nepal border “if the situation worsens”.

-Nepal faces a severe shortage of testing kits (read ) and has only one laboratory for coronavirus tests--the National Public Health Laboratory (NPHL).
+Nepal faces a severe shortage of testing kits (read this) and has only one laboratory for coronavirus tests--the National Public Health Laboratory (NPHL).
 But the lab is grossly under-equipped, can test a maximum seven swab samples a day and has even been turning away people with symptoms of Covid-19 infection.

 Tens of thousands of Nepalis who work in other countries, including the worst affected ones, have returned home since January.
 But few have been screened at the country’s only international airport or advised home isolation.

 The NPHL has been able to test only 512 swab samples since January.
 This has led to fears that Nepal is sitting on the vortex of a pandemic and can see a sudden explosion of the pandemic.

 But the government seems to have adopted a ‘wait and watch’ approach.
 Nepal’s foreign minister Pradeep Gyawali said: “We are studying the measures adopted by China and India in tackling the pandemic and we will adopt the best practices”.